giaosame/giaosame.github.io/_posts/2020-06-06-Cpp-Notes-lambda.md

 **Classes representing lambdas with captures**

 Classes generated from lambdas that capture variables by value have data members corresponding to each such variable.
-These classes also have a constructor to initialize these data members fro the value of the captured variables.
+These classes also have a constructor to initialize these data members from the value of the captured variables.